|29th March |

 The only decision out of today's SCAG meeting was that there would be a public consultation.

-child's access to appropriate gaming material and Australia was out of step with the rest of the developed world on this issue: I believe that censorship laws should strike an appropriate balance between freedom of expression and community
+control their child's access to appropriate gaming material and Australia was out of step with the rest of the developed world on this issue: I believe that censorship laws should strike an appropriate balance between freedom of expression and

 films which have been classified R18+ by the Classification Board, but not computer games with an equivalent high level content.

 Ron Curry, CEO of the games industry body, the Interactive Entertainment Association of Australia (IEAA),

 welcomed today's decision to consult the public on the issue: Our belief is that good legislation comes from a reflection of community sentiment, so the process that the attorney-general is outlining gives us the opportunity to move this into the